 It is notable that the G3 has a hotshoe, while the GX850 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The GX850 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the G3 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G3 was succeeded by the Panasonic G5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.

 So how do things add up?
 Is there a clear favorite between the Panasonic G3 and the Panasonic GX850?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Panasonic Lumix DMC-G3: